masc-ucsc/livehd/docs/Develop.md

 $ bazel build -c dbg --config asan //...
 ```

-An issue is that YOSYS needs the libasan.a linked against statitcally.
-To enable this, you mist edit the tools/linkso.bzl
+An issue is that YOSYS needs the libasan.a linked against statically.
+To enable this, you must edit the tools/linkso.bzl
 from:

 ```